mattydevicce/pluto/u4-ruby-on-rails/d23-sea-quail/bedrock-bloggers.md

 the fast paced world of professional blogging!

-Back in school, Barney had learned some Ruby (ha) and all about the importance of testing was to maintaining a programming project.
+Back in school, Barney had learned some Ruby (ha) and all about the importance of testing to maintaining a programming project.
 With Fred by his side, the two of them began to work.

 A few days later, Fred received a call from Barney.

-"Hey Fred, I have great news!"<br>
+> "Hey Fred, I have great news!"<br>
-"What's that Barn?
-Did you break your bowling finger?"<br>
+> "What's that Barn?
+Did you find some stones on the sidewalk?"<br>
-"No Fred, I got a Job!"<br>
+> "No Fred, I got a Job!"<br>
-"Well, that's great for you Barney, but what about me?"<br>
+> "Well, that's great for you Barney, but what about me?"<br>
-"I'm sorry Fred, but I think you'll have to finish the website without me.
-It's almost finished, you just need to fix the tests!"<br>
+> "I'm sorry Fred, but I think you'll have to finish the website without me.
+>  It's almost finished, you just need to fix the tests!"<br>
-"Well Barney, I'll get back to you when I figure out what that means."
+> "Well Barney, I'll get back to you when I figure out what that means."

-*(whomp whomp whomp whomp)*
+*(whomp whomp - whomp whomp)*

 #### ACTIVITY